carpasse/poc-conventional-changelog/README.md

 ### Types

-- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- `docs`: Documentation only changes
 - `feat`: A new feature
 - `fix`: A bug fix
 - `perf`: A code change that improves performance
+- `revert`: A code revert (Git default revert message also works)
+- `docs`: Documentation only changes
 - `refactor`: A code change that neither fixes a bug nor adds a feature
 - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `test`: Adding missing tests or correcting existing tests
+- `build` \ `chore`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)

 Please note that commits with types other than `fix:`, `feat:`, `perf:` and `revert` will not generate a new version or an entry on the changelog [by default](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-conventionalcommits/writer-opts.js#L187), at least on JavaScript projects.
 If you want to change this behavior, you will need to overwrite the default settings of your changelog generator tool.